NorthStarUAS/insgnss_tools/README.md

 # Available filters

-Note that the eigen in the name denotes use of the Eigen3 matrix library.
-However, all the earlier non-eigen variants of the filter have been depricated so this is rudundant.
-It is something I will clean up at some point as I continue to test and refine the newer variants.

-* nav_eigen_double: 15 state EKF using only inertial sensors and gps for input.
-Converges to true heading without needing magnetometers.
-  Uses double types exclusively for all internal math whether the precision is needed or not.

-* nav_eigen_float: 15 state EKF using only intertial sensors and gps for input.
+* nav_ekf15: 15 state EKF using only intertial sensors and gps for input.
 Does not need magnetometers.
 Uses floating point data types as much as possible internally.
-Produces the same (or practically) the same result as the double version of this algorithm.
-For some platforms that done't support double precision floating point math in hardware, this version may run significantly faster.

-* nav_eigen_sep: The same algorithm as nav_eigen_float, but with the code restructured a bit to enable separating the time update and the measurement update steps into separate functions.
-Also adds trapazoidal numerical integration for slightly better results.

-* nav_eigen_mag_sep: 15 state EKF that includes magnetometers in the measurement update.
-Tends to converge to the same solution as the non-magnetometer variant over time.
-Is more stable in attitude and holds the bias estimate more stable.
-With a reasonable magnetometer calibration, this version should converge more quickly and drift less in low dynamic portions of a flight (however the drift that is there will be towards any magnetometer calibration error.)
-With a bad magnetometer calibration, this algorithm can perform significantly worse than the non-mag version.
-Time update and measurement update have been split into separate methods.
+* nav_ekf15_mag: 15 state EKF that includes magnetometers in the measurement update.
+Tends to converge to the same solution as the non-magnetometer variant over time during dynamic motion.
+In slow moving situations magnetometer error will dominate the computations.

-* nav_eigen_mag_unified: 15 state EKF that includes magnetometers in
-  the measurement update.
-Tends to converge to the exact same solution as the non-magnetometer variant over time.
-Is more stable in attitude and holds the bias estimate more stable.
-With a reasonable magnetometer calibration, this version should converge more quickly and drift less in low dynamic portions of a flight (however the drift that is there will be towards any magnetometer calibration error.)
-Time update and measurement update are rolled together into a single unified function.
+  The quality of this filter is closely linked to the quality of the magnetometer calibration (or lack of magnetic field disturbances.)

-* nav_openloop: Open-loop integrator.
+* nav_openloop: Open-loop integrator (forward propagation only.)
   Given an initial starting condition, will integrate position, velocity, and orientation from the inertial data alone.
-Shis can be used with the piece-wise segment optimizer.
+This can be used with the piece-wise segment optimizer or used to forward propagate an EKF solution computed slightly in the past.

 # Script Fron End Features: